team-hoodel/lexicon_wn/README.md

 # lexicon_wn
- A node.js application to serve wordnet semantics and morph-syntatic relationships.
+ A nnode.js application to serve wordnet semantics and morph-syntatic relationships.
- The code forces an 'isa' relationship with the hypernym "hierarchy," proving local access to deep semantics without having to recurse.
+ The code forces an 'isa' relationship with the hypernym "hierarchy," with selective inheritance, providing local access to deep semantics without having to recurse.

+## NOTE: npm update is removing lexicon.js from node_modules.
+Copy it back in after npm update.

 ## ToDos